AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 ### Last Physical Reads
 The number of physical reads performed the last time the stored procedure was executed.

+### Max Logical Reads
+The minimum number of logical reads that this stored procedure has ever performed during a single execution.

+### Min Logical Reads
+The minimum number of logical reads that this stored procedure has ever performed during a single execution.

+### Average Logical Reads
+The average number of logical reads that this stored procedure has performed during a single execution.

+### Last Logical Reads
+The number of logical reads performed the last time the stored procedure was executed.

 ### Execution Count
 Counts the number of executions between now an the last fetch.